tinashdj/Accenture-Data-Analytics-and-Visualization-/README.md

 **Client industry:** Social media & content creation

 ## Client Background:
+Social Buzz emphasizes content by keeping all users anonymous, only tracking user reactions on every piece of content.
+There are over 100 ways that users can react to content, spanning beyond the traditional reactions of likes, dislikes, and comments.
+This ensures that trending content, as opposed to individual users, is at the forefront of user feeds.

 Over the past 5 years, Social Buzz has reached over 500 million active users each month.
 They have scaled quicker than anticipated and need the help of an advisory firm to oversee their scaling process effectively.